-It had always been difficult for me to abide by authority, or trust that there were people in the world that cared about and wanted to help me.
-Nonetheless, during my time in the home, I had managed to graduate from Perris Adult Community School, receiving a High School Diploma.
+It has always been difficult for me to abide by authority or trust that there were people in the world that cared about and wanted to help me.
+Nonetheless, during my time in the home I had managed to graduate from Perris Adult Community School, receiving a High School Diploma.
 This made me feel good to have accomplished something for myself.
-Upon leaving, I moved closer to my grandparent’s home in Indio, and found a job that lasted about two years.
+Upon leaving, I moved closer to my grandparent's home in Indio and found a job that lasted about two years.

-Unfortunately, I kept messing up, getting involved with men I thought cared for me only to see them disappear when things got tough.
+Unfortunately, I kept messing up by getting involved with men I thought cared for me only to see them disappear when things got tough.
 I felt like such a loser.
-Depressed and overwhelmed with problems, I found what I thought was a “better” way to get rid of the pain and stress I was feeling … Methamphetamine.
-At first, I cared for my children, but soon I began neglecting even my newborn.
+Depressed and overwhelmed with problems.
+I found what I thought was a better way to get rid of the pain and stress I was feeling...methamphetamine.
+At first I cared for my children, but soon I began neglecting even my newborn.
 This is how evil drugs are, they consume your every thought.
-I just didn’t care about anything else and was using a large amount of drugs.
-My children were removed from my care and with nothing else to lose, I lived on the streets or in jail for five years and though tired of it, without hope there was no reason to change.
-Until I found myself pregnant again … and cried out for help.
+I just didn't care about anything else and was using a large amount of drugs.
+My children were removed from my care and with nothing else to lose I lived on the streets or in jail for five years and though tired of it, without hope there was no reason to change.
+Until I found myself pregnant again, and then cried out for help.